 Who has the cheapest state minimum auto insurance for seniors in Georgia?

-Based on our data, $410 offers the lowest state minimum auto insurance rates for seniors in Georgia, at $410 yearly.
-Geico and Auto-Owners also provide affordable rates on state minimum coverage for seniors in Georgia.
+According to our data, Country Financial offers the cheapest state minimum auto insurance for seniors in Georgia at about $410 a year, on average.
+GEICO and Auto-Owners also scored high when it comes to cheap state minimum insurance coverage for seniors in Georgia.

 Which companies offer the cheapest liability car insurance for seniors in Georgia?